 In general, preparation and planning are important for climbing Manaslu and trekking in the area.
 Hikers and climbers should research the area thoroughly and take all necessary precautions to ensure a safe and successful trip.

 Not all mountains are known as killers.
 Yes some of them take more lives than others because the difficulty of going to the top of these is different.
 Nanga Parbat is the original killer mountain, and Manaslu’s reputation as a killer mountain is a false claim or maybe one that is made exclusively in Nepal.

 But you can trek to Manaslu Circuit, which is an awesome experience.
-Yes, it might be difficult and rank amongst the hardest of the treks in Nepal but also the best remote trekking experience in Nepal.
+Yes, it might be difficult and rank amongst the hardest in Nepal but also the best remote trekking experience in Nepal.